Women's Participation in Open Source Software: A Survey of the Literature

-In summary, the primary studies reported women's participation ratios ranging between 4\% to 14\% (median 9.8\%, as can be seen in Fig. \ref{fig:rq1}a) across different measurements and OSS communities.
-When we analyze the distribution over time based on when the primary studies were published (Fig \ref{fig:rq1}b), barring some fluctuation, women's participation ratio is more or less stable at around 10\%.
-However, when taking a broader timeline view, Zacchiroli~\cite{PS44} through his analysis of public code contributions over the last 50 years found that women's contributions appear to be on the rise and are rising faster than those by male authors.
-This shows that while much still needs to be done, OSS projects are getting more gender diverse, albeit slowly.
+In summary, the primary studies reported women's participation ratios ranging between 4\% to 14\% across different measurements and OSS communities.
+When we analyze the distribution over time based on when the primary studies were published (Fig \ref{fig:rq1}b), barring some fluctuation women's participation ratio stays stable at around 10\%.
+However, when taking a broader timeline view, Zacchiroli~\cite{PS44}, through his analysis of public code contributions over the last 50 years, found that women's contributions appear to be on the rise and are rising faster than those of male authors.
+This shows that while much still needs to be done, OSS projects are becoming more gender diverse, albeit slowly.